christian-hobelsberger/NLP_project_quizz_generator/Single_Fine_Tuned_System/Model Code/Single Finetuned Model Large/README.txt

 In case a user wants to separately perform preprocessing and training, the main() function located at the bottom of the file can be changed, and functionality for these steps can be found in the functions above it.
-The function 'obtain_tokenized_filtered_data_splits' is directly responsible for the preprocessing of the SciQ dataset.
+The function 'obtain_tokenized_filtered_splits' is directly responsible for the preprocessing of the SciQ dataset.
 The function 'training' is directly responsible for training.